Bick95/beliefmaker/how_to.md

       }
 ```

-### Putting it all together
+#### Putting it all together

-Next, the individual parts developed above have to be compiled to a whole so-called Kripke Model.

-#### Constructing the full model specification

-For constructing the Kripke model specification describing your usecase, you have to assemble the real world specification **_real_world_**, the set of accessibility realtions **_R_**, and the valuation function **_V_** into a datastructure following the syntax of a dictionary implemented in the Python programming language.
-For that, put all parts specified above in curly braces `{...}` and separate the different parts by commas.
-Following our running example, this results in the following:
+In order to construct the Kripke model specification, assemble the real world specification, the set of accessibility realtions, and the valuation function into a datastructure following the syntax of a dictionary implemented in the Python programming language.
+For that, put all the different parts specified above in curly braces `{...}` and separate them by commas.
+Following our running example, this results in the following input:

 ```python
 {'real_world': 1,